Turingraph/Calcite/doc_tutorial/pythai_nlp.md

 PyThaiNLP Features that will be applied in our OCR library.

-1. Thai spelling suggestion and correction (spell and correct)
-2. Thai linguistic unit segmentation/tokenization, including sentence (sent_tokenize), word (word_tokenize), and subword segmentations based on Thai Character Cluster (subword_tokenize)
+1. Thai linguistic unit segmentation/tokenization, including sentence (sent_tokenize), word (word_tokenize), and subword segmentations based on Thai Character Cluster (subword_tokenize)
+2. Thai spelling suggestion and correction (spell and correct), and filter some incorrect spelled word

+<!--
 3. Convenient character and word classes, like Thai consonants (pythainlp.thai_consonants), vowels (pythainlp.thai_vowels), digits (pythainlp.thai_digits), and stop words (pythainlp.corpus.thai_stopwords) – comparable to constants like string.letters, string.digits, and string.punctuation

-<!--
 1. Thai datetime formatting (thai_strftime)
 1. Thai-English keyboard misswitched fix (eng_to_thai, thai_to_eng)
 1. Command-line interface for basic functions, like tokenization and pos tagging (run thainlp in your shell)